fabioibanez/Rogue-Packet/README.md

 ## TODO
-- [] Optimistic Unchoking, random optimistic unchoking
+- [Done-Shounak] Optimistic Unchoking, random optimistic unchoking
-- [] Send peers the `HAVE` message + Testing
+- [Done-Yousef] Send peers the `HAVE` message + Testing (testing left)
-- [] Non-optimistic unchoking, auction-strategy which is built into BitTorrent
+- [Done-Fabio] Non-optimistic unchoking, auction-strategy which is built into BitTorrent
-- [] Rarest Piece Selection, what is my current state of the world
+- [Done-Jacob] Rarest Piece Selection, what is my current state of the world